 To tilt outboard, shut off the engine and press the trim/tilt switch or auxiliary tilt switch to the up position.
 The outboard will tilt up until the switch is released or it reaches its maximum tilt position.

-- 1. Engage the tilt support lever, by rotating knob to bring the support lever upward. - 2.
-Lower outboard to rest on the tilt support lever. - 3.
-Disengage the tilt support lever, by raising the outboard off the support lever and rotating the lever down.
+- 1. Engage the tilt support lever. - 2.
+Lower outboard to rest on the tilt support lever. - Disengage the tilt support lever, by raising the outboard off the support lever and rotating the lever down.
 Lower the outboard.

 MANUAL TILTING